Asymptotic and Analytical Methods

 Topics

-1. Asymptotic methods for differential equations, including the methods of multiple scales and matched asymptotics (lectures 1 to 5; Thomas Neukirch, David Pritchard, and Antonia Wilmot-Smith).
+1. Asymptotic methods for differential equations, including the methods of multiple scales and matched asymptotics (lectures 1 to 5; David Pritchard and Thomas Neukirch).

-2. Contour integral methods for differential equations, including the method of steepest descents (lectures 6 to 8; Alex Wray).
+2. Contour integral methods for differential equations, including the method of steepest descents (lectures 6 to 8; Alex Wray and David Pritchard).

 3. Further applications of asymptotics (lectures 9 and 10; David Pritchard).